 OSHA requires employers to report severe injuries and fatalities within specified timeframes (29 CFR 1904.39).

-Osha does not have specific building security requirements.
+OSHA does not have specific building security requirements.
 However, OSHA’s General Duty Clause requires employers to provide a safe workplace, which may include measures to prevent unauthorized access.

 The Drug-Free Workplace Act requires federal contractors and grantees to maintain a drug-free workplace.